karthik1896/kkk/README.md

 Run into WSL/your preferred Linux terminal: `python3 denials.py`.

+- `-1 denial` outputs only the fix for the inserted denial.
 - `-c` cleans up your working directory from unnecessary files.
 - `-d file` enables the dmesg parsing mode.
 Acts like logcat mode.
 - `-h` shows the help page.